4 Things I've Learned From Two Weeks Of Blood Glucose Monitoring

 Why you should consider this pain free procedure if you are serious about your health.

 This is especially true for people who exercise a lot as they need to understand how energy drinks consumed during long exercise sessions impact glucose levels in their blood.
 For years traditional approach for continuous blood monitoring involved finger pricking several times per day and consequent analysis of blood test strips with a special gadget.
 Painful and VERY inconvenient.

 Here is where sensors for continuous blood glucose monitoring come very handy.
 My wife and myself had an opportunity to use Freestyle Libre sensors by Abbot Laboratories.
 These sensors (see the photo above) have a size of a large coin, weigh several grams and attached to a hand with their sticky surface.
 There is a very thin needle which pricks the skin but special applicator makes it virtually pain free.

-Sensors provide two weeks of constant blood glucose monitoring.
-All you need to do is to bring your smartphone close to the sensor three times per day for data download via Bluetooth.
-One could hardly feel presence of the sensor on your hand: you can even exercise and take shower.
-After two weeks sensor's battery is finished.
-You have to peel off the sensor and discard it.
-The primary purpose for these sensors is to provide continuous blood glucose monitoring for diabetes patients.
-Both my wife and myself are generally healthy and after two weeks of experimenting we found four interesting things worth sharing.
+My wife and myself tried these sensors during the same time period.
+Both my wife and myself are generally healthy and after two weeks of experimenting we found 4 interesting things worth sharing.
 As someone who has a history of high blood pressure I also monitored my blood pressure closely during this experiment.

 During the two week experiment we both were eating pretty much the same food.
 Her average daily glucose level was 4.5 mmol/L and mine was 5.25 mmol/L. Both within the recommended range of 4-10 mmol/L but the difference is substantial.

 2. One unhealthy meal can screw up the day.
-The graph below shows the picture of one particular Sunday.
-Very light dinner the night before and hence a drop in glucose during the night.
-Healthy breakfast at 8am and nice glucose response.
-On that particular Sunday we had a lunch at in-laws at 2pm.
-You could see what oversized pasta and home made fruit drink could do to someone's glucose: it jumped almost to the ceiling.
+On one particular Saturday we had a very light dinner and hence experienced a drop in glucose during the night.
+Healthy breakfast at 8am on Sunday produced nice glucose response.
+On that particular Sunday we also had a lunch at in-laws at 2pm.
+Oversized pasta and home made fruit drink made the glucose level jump to the ceiling.
 Later the body tried in panic to digest an unusual meal.
 Glucose dropped below the lower limit leaving me with a feeling of tiredness and low energy for the rest of the day.
 I felt guilty and skipped the dinner that day 😀